lidofinance/docs/docs/contracts/wsteth.md

 It's an [ERC-20](https://eips.ethereum.org/EIPS/eip-20) value-accruing token wrapper for `stETH`.
 Its balance does not change with each oracle report, but its value in `stETH` does.
-Internally, it represents the user's share of the total supply of `stETH` tokens.
+Internally, it represents the user's [share](../guides/steth-integration-guide#steth-internals-share-mechanics) of the total supply of `stETH` tokens.

 ## Why use wstETH?

-`wstETH` is mainly used as a layer of compatibility to integrate `stETH` into other DeFi protocols, that do not support rebasable tokens.
-Also, it may be used by users for tax optimization, because `stETH` [rebase](lido.md#rebase) may be a taxable event in some jurisdictions.
+`wstETH` is mainly used as a layer of compatibility to integrate `stETH` into other DeFi protocols, that do not support rebasable tokens, especially bridges to L2s and other chains, as rebases don't work for bridged assets by default.

 ## How to use wstETH?